pepstock-org/Charba/readme.md

    * change `onCallback` method signature of `TimeTickCallback` class in order to get a list of `ScaleTickItem` instead of `TimeTickItem`.
    * change `onAfterBuildTicks` method signature of `TimeAxisBuildTicksCallback` class in order to get a list of `ScaleTickItem` instead of `TimeTickItem`.
    * remove `getEasing` method from `AnimationItem` class because is not provided anymore by new animation engine.
+   * remove the list of ticks as argument from `AxisBuildTicksCallback` class.
  * change `getScaleID` method into `LineAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
  * change `getXScaleID` and `getXScaleID` methods into `BoxAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
  * change `getXAxisID` and `getXAxisID` methods into `LineDataset` class in order to return a `IsScaleId` instance instead of a `String`.